Renegade (BBS): Transfer of control

-Lee Woodridge was added to the RG Development team in September 2021.
-Woodridge worked on his own fork of the v1.19a/DOS code and added quite a few fixes and updates.
-Woodridge was asked to join and to merge his code base with the v1.25/DOS code.
+Lee Woodridge was added to the RG Development Team in September 2021.
+Woodridge had added quite a few fixes and updates to his fork of the v1.19a/DOS code.
+Woodridge was asked to join and to merge his fork with the v1.25/DOS code.
+Once this was completed v1.30/DOS and v1.33/DOS were released.

-A full install and an upgrade package of v1.30/DOS can be downloaded from the Renegade BBS website listed below.
+Work has continued on Renegade rather slowly, but the team would like to release something new every year, if any worthwhile additions are made.

 Current information

 The current work is now being coded under 'The Renegade Development Team' name.

-Version 1.30 for DOS Full Install and Upgrade versions were released on May 7, 2022.
+Version 1.35 for DOS Full Install and Upgrade versions were released on September 1, 2024.